- Why use Categorize Plus?

 When the Child of a Group Menu Item is Selected

-When the child of a group Menu Item is selected from a Categorize Plus menu, then the child will be added as a
+When the child of a group Menu Item is selected from the Categorize Plus menu, then the child will be

-combo box to the Categorize Plus toolbar, but the parent group Menu Item will not.
+added as a category to the selected Outlook items, but the parent group Menu Item will not.
+Or if using

 When a Group Menu Item is Selected

-When a group Menu Item is selected directly, then the group Menu Item will be added as a combo box to the
+When a group Menu Item is selected directly, then each of the group's child Menu Items will be added

 Back to top